 - Does it make money?

 Yes.
 Sorta.
 For a while.
 Maybe.
 In 2004 I added an area for advertisements from Google.
 I planned on removing this when I made the home page mobile-friendly but ended up just modifying it.
 If I see it affecting performance, I'll probably remove it since saying it makes money is only technically correct.
 The Google Adsense program, which manages the ads, issues payment when accumulated earnings reach $100.
-Based on the existing eleven years of history, that is projected to occur, for the first time, during calendar 2024.
+Based on the existing thirteen years of history, that is projected to occur, for the first time, during calendar 2026.
 You are all invited to the party.